Death by Stereo: Beginnings (1998–1999)

 The band was formed by Ian Fowles, Jarrod Alexander, Efrem Schulz, Paul Miner and Jim Miner out of what were the remnants of their former bands.
 Alexander and Fowles were from the band D-Cons, Schulz was from Clint, and brothers Paul and Jim Miner were from CleanX.
 All five members had known each other long before Death by Stereo formed, as their former bands had toured and recorded together previously.
 Paul's record label Dental Records had released music by Clint and D-cons and would later go on to put out the first Death by Stereo release.

 The five practiced in Jarrod's garage for a few months before recording a demo.
 They recorded five songs at For The Record Studios, where Paul worked.
 Out of the five songs, four of them went on to be re-recorded and included on their first album.
 On March 5, 1998, they played their first show, and soon after began playing more shows around Southern California.
 By late 1998, the band released their first official release Fooled by Your Smile 7".
-Following this release, Ian decided to leave the band, and was replaced by Keith Barney.
+Following this release, Ian decided to leave the band to go on his 2-year mission, and was replaced by Keith Barney.

 In 1998, Death by Stereo was signed to Indecision Records, and released their first album in the following year, entitled If Looks Could Kill, I'd Watch You Die.
 Shortly after Jarrod moved to Boston to pursue music full-time at the Berklee School Of Music, and was replaced by Tim Bender.
 Keith also left the band, to pursue his other bands Throwdown and Eighteen Visions.
 He was replaced by Dan Palmer, formerly of the band Eyelid.
 They toured for the rest of the year.